-Many companies always tore when it comes to choosing whether to deal with external suppliers and integrating vertically and supply the materials they need and produce on their own as argued by Chopra and Meindi (2005).
+Many companies are always torn when it comes to choosing whether to deal with external suppliers and integrate vertically and supply the materials they need and produce on their own, as argued by Chopra and Meindi (2005).
 Each of the two methods has its benefits and shortcomings.

 This can bring about s major breakdown in the company’s checks and balances.
 In case of any changes in the market, the company may not be in the know-how as the suppliers control all their systems that monitor such information.
 There is no direct involvement between the company and its consumers and customers.

-The company has the privilege of involving their customers in the running of the business.
-In case of any misunderstandings, it is easily solved and the mutual relationship between the two maintained is always maintained.
+The company has the privilege of involving its customers in the running of the business.
+In case of any misunderstandings, it is easily solved, and the mutual relationship between the two is always maintained.
 The company has full control of their market and can control its competition levels Lau and Lee (2000).

 References